tdimiduk/yaml-serialize/README.md

     nosetests

-at a console in the same directory as this readme
+at a console in the same directory as this README.